upirr/siebel-service-simulator/README.md

 * First user have to setup connection URL to Siebel server.
 URL format is: **Siebel://&lt;host&gt;:&lt;port&gt;/&lt;enterprise_name&gt;/&lt;object_manager_alias&gt;**.
 An example: *Siebel://192.168.1.100:2321/SBA81/EAIObjMgr_enu* Default port number is 2321 and can be configured in SCBroker settings via setting the Static Port Number (alias PortNumber) option.

+* Following symbols will be converted on send: & - &amp;

+* DB location is: &lt;User Directory&gt;/jsrunner-db

 ###Customizing the code###

 In order to customize the prloject you have install Siebel jars into your local Maven repository first.